mcollard2/Numerical-Methods-Algorithms/False Position Algorithm/README.md

 1. func - the function being evaluated
 2. xl - the lower guess
 3. xu - the upper guess
-4. es - the desired relative error            *Default = .00001%*
+4. es - the desired relative error            --*Default = .00001%*
-5. maxiter - the number of iterations desired *Default = 200*
+5. maxiter - the number of iterations desired --*Default = 200*

 Outputs: